 Make your own stethoscope

-Make a stethoscope and listen to your heart beating.
+Make a stethoscope and listen to a friend’s heart beating.
 Spiderman dress-up is optional!

 Valentine Candy Science

-Make a beautiful coloured heart with skittles or M&Ms. Simply create a pattern on a white plate or tray and pour warm water over the top.
+Make a beautiful coloured heart with skittles or M&Ms. Create a pattern on a white plate or tray and pour warm water over the top.
+The colour from the Skittles spreads into the water, giving a rainbow effect.

-Or, how about building a tower of candy using Valentine sweets and toothpicks?
+Or how about building a tower of candy using Valentine’s sweets and toothpicks?

 Secret Valentine Messages